One of the easiest ways to monetize your blog is to use affiliate links.

 This article discusses:

-I’ll go over all of the greatest ways for bloggers to earn affiliate income.
+I’ll review all the most significant ways for bloggers to earn affiliate income.
 This includes Amazon, Affiliate Networks (particularly LinkShare and ShareASale), RewardStyle, or ShopStyle.
 I’m using ALL of these on my other blogs, so I’ll go into the specifics: what they are, my experience, and the benefits and drawbacks of each money source.

 How Affiliate Links Operate

 In a nutshell, affiliate links have a tracking code embedded in the URL.
 You will earn a commission if someone purchases through your affiliate link.
-This commission fluctuates, but it is usually between 5% and 15%, depending on the vendor.
+This commission fluctuates, usually between 5% and 15%, depending on the vendor.

-You must partner with companies that offer an affiliate program in order to have affiliate links on your site.
-Many retailers do, and they either participate in a larger affiliate network (such as Linkshare, ShareASale, or rStyle) or run their own programs (like Amazon).
+You must partner with companies that offer an affiliate program to have affiliate links on your site.
+Many retailers do, and they either participate in a more extensive affiliate network (such as Linkshare, ShareASale, or rStyle) or run their programs (like Amazon).

 The majority of affiliate networks and programs are simple to join.
 The most notable exception is rStyle.